ejentoai/Quickstart-Template/README.md

 # Quick-start Ejento AI Template

 A flexible Next.js template for building AI-powered chat applications with the Ejento AI platform.
-This template provides a complete chat interface with streaming responses, message history, flexible configuration options and secure authentication flow.
+This template provides a complete chat interface with streaming responses, message history, flexible configuration options and optional authentication flow.
 Users are encouraged to build up on this template to utilize Ejento AI's capabilities by taking advantage of [Ejento AI APIs](https://api.ejento.ai/).
 The [Quick-start Template for Building an App Guide](https://api.ejento.ai/guide/quick-start-template-for-building-an-app) will walk you through the steps required to get started.

 ## 🚀 Features